Christology Without Fig Leaves

 - Demonstrate a capacity to work with diverse biblical genres in giving expression to Christian identity and witness.

-- Identify contemporary expressions of Christian identity and witness that are shaped by intentional focus on Christology and Trinity.
-(2nd level)
+- Level 2: Identify contemporary expressions of Christian identity and witness that are shaped by an intentional focus on Christology and Trinity.

-- Articulate contemporary expressions of Christian identity and witness that are shaped by intentional focus on Christology and Trinity.
-(3rd level)
+- Level 3: Articulate contemporary expressions of Christian identity and witness that are shaped by an intentional focus on Christology and Trinity.

 Barth, K. The Word of God and the Word of Man.
 Trans.
 Douglas Horton.
 Gloucester, Mass.: Peter Smith, 1978.